monsurc1/Regression_Dtree_KNN-on-CO2-emission/README.md

  	[open.canada.ca] website link.
 	It seems that CO2 emissions can vary with the different features.

-	As CO2 emission is one of the major environmental pollution issues in today’s world, I tried to explore the relationship of the features against the emission.
+	As CO2 emission is one of the major environmental pollution issues in today’s world, I tried to explore the relationship between the features against the emission.

 	Multiple linear regression models are performed on this dataset.

-**1.2 Data Understanding & Preparation**
+### **1.2 Data Understanding & Preparation**
+	There are a total of 7385 rows and 12 columns.
+There are a few abbreviations that have been used to describe the features.
+I am listing them out here.
+ 	The same can be found in the Data Description sheet.
+	Dataset attributes:
+	• Car Make
+	• Car Model
+	• Vehicle(car) Class
+	• Engine Size(L)
+	• No. of.
+Cylinders
+	• Transmission Type
+	• Fuel Type ( X = Regular gasoline, Z = Premium gasoline, D = Diesel, E = Ethanol, N = Natural gas)
+	• Fuel Consumption City (L/100 km)
+	• Fuel Consumption Hwy (L/100 km) – (on Highway)
+	• Fuel Consumption Comb (L/100 km) - (combined fuel consumption)
+	• Fuel Consumption Comb (mpg) – (in mile per gallon)